Mata Mansa Devi Temple, History, Architecture: Panchkula

 Festivals

 During Navratri mela, lakhs of Hindus flock to the Mansa Devi temple.
 The months of Ashvin (winter Navratri) and Chaitra (spring Navratri) witness the Navratri festival for nine days.
-During these two months, accommodation, stay facilities and make elaborate arrangements are done by the shrine board so that devotees can do darshan of the Mata Mansa devi mandir.
+During these two months, accommodation, stay facilities, and making elaborate arrangements are done by the shrine board so that devotees can do darshan of the Mata Mansa Devi mandir.
 The number of visitors to the melas is so great that the duty magistrate and nodal officers look after the conduct of the meal.

 Timing